 I’d love to hear from you.
 What has been your experience with requesting reimbursements from Amazon for items that are damaged because of a mistake Amazon has made?
 What other strategies have you used to insure you get the reimbursement you deserve?
 Comment below and let me know.

-It’s not too early to start thinking about 2020!
-In fact, if you wait until January to start planning for 2020, then you’re setting yourself up to be left behind.
-I don’t want you to miss out on any opportunity for 2020, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.
+It’s not too early to start thinking about next year!
+In fact, if you wait until January to start planning for the new year, then you’re setting yourself up to be left behind.
+I don’t want you to miss out on any opportunity for this year and beyond, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
 The package includes a 220+ page ebook, live webinar trainings throughout the year, and 4 special bonuses.